The Bridge Table

 The Bridge Hardwood Table is a statement piece – it will uplift the finest dining room, office or boardroom.
 It has been used as signature piece in top lodges and restaurants, and partners perfectly with The Bridge Server or Selous Sideboard.
 For more information on the design and development of this table, please see the Description below.

 The Victoria Falls Bridge Table, designed by Richard Lowe, but inspired by the world-famous Victoria Falls Bridge.
-The steel arch of the bridge is reflected in the elegant arched stretcher of the table.
+The steel arch of the bridge is reflected in the elegant arched stretcher of this solid wood table.
 The angled legs of the table reflect the steel braces of the bridge.
 Topped off with a magnificent slab of two-inch-thick solid Zambezi Teak.
 Consequently, this hardwood table is a celebration of the exquisite skill of the master artisans who carefully handcraft it.

 The leg trusses are hand built using a proprietary joint unique to The African Touch.
 As a result the integrity of the joints is ensured for all time.
 The solid hardwood top is assembled from carefully selected planks of Zambezi Teak heartwood.
 The individual timbers are laid out and carefully matched and marked.
 The sides are drilled and large dowels inserted.
 Planks are glued two at a time and clamped for twelve hours until the glue is rock hard.
 The process is repeated until the entire width of the table is laminated as one solid block of teak.